PSeitz/yamaha-nodejs/README.md

     yamaha.getAvailableInputs()
     yamaha.isMenuReady("NET_RADIO")

-    // Single Commands
-    yamaha.getWebRadioChannels()
+    // Single Commands, receiver has to be in the right state yamaha.getWebRadioChannels()
     yamaha.setWebRadioToChannel()

-    //Chained Commands, Ensure the receiver is in the right state yamaha.selectWebRadioListWithNumber()
+    // Chained Commands, they ensure the receiver is in the right state yamaha.selectWebRadioListWithNumber()
     yamaha.switchToFavoriteNumber()